First-time homebuyer? Here’s what you’ll need to know…

 Schools:

-Depending on your stage of life or future needs, this is important for many families.
-Whether working with an agent or searching for homes online, school district zones are readily available.
-A quick online search may be worth it to compare public and private schools, and even some day cares in your area.
+Depending on your stage of life or future needs, this is a top priority for many families.
+Whether you’re working with an agent or searching online, school district zones are readily available.
+A quick online search may be worth it to compare public and private schools, as well as day care centers in your area.

 Commute times & local transportation:

-Do you drive to work, take a bus, participate in a rideshare program or take the train?
-Your home’s accessibility to these options is important.
+Do you drive to work, take a bus, participate in a rideshare program or ride the train?
+Your home’s accessibility to local freeways and other transportation options is essential because of its potential impact on your daily life.

 You’re ready to start searching!